gwenjo/mario-memory/README.md

 4. If there is a wrong match, the cards will turn red for a short time and the cards will be turned over. (see image from game explanations home/easy page)
 5. If there is a good match, the cards turn green for a moment and the cards remain face up on the photo side. (see image from game explanations home/easy page)
 6. When all cards are turned over, the images remain on the page. (see image from game explanations home/easy page).
-7. For usability and responsiveness on a mobile, the cards have been modified so that they can also be played on smaller devices.
-However, it is not really ideal to play this game on a smaller screen.
-When you play on a larger screen, this will be a little easier.
 8. The game is finished when all card combinations have been made.
 9. For usability and responsiveness on a mobile, the cards have been modified so that they can also be played on smaller devices.
 However, it is not really ideal to play this game on a smaller screen.
-When you play on a larger screen, this will be a little easier.
+This will be a bit easier, if you play on a bigger screen.

 *Footer:*
 1. In the footer you will find my initials and the year in which this game was made.